DOH-P 1&2 lays the foundation for understanding the many complex and interrelated factors affecting the health of individuals and populations.

 Includes Population Health Clerkship (PHC)

-DOH-PURCH builds upon the same curriculum content offered at the main campus, covering fundamental understandings of DOH, and relationships between community, culture, medical care systems, and the health of individuals and populations.
+DOH-P builds upon the content in the core UMMS DOH1 course and DOH2 course—covering fundamental understandings of determinants of health, and relationships between community, culture, medical care systems, and the health of individuals and populations.
 Students also get a taste for advocacy in their Population Health Clerkship in the second year.

-In addition, DOH-PURCH provides a robust interactive curriculum on biases, and explores how unconscious biases can impact the care delivered to patients.
+In addition, DOH-P provides a robust interactive curriculum on biases, and explores how unconscious biases can impact the care delivered to patients.

 Population Health Clerkship (PHC)